fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 ### Requirements for these instructions.

 - Drum Type Meter to be detected for its values.
-> The script used in these instructions can also work with sample images.
+> The script used in these instructions can also work with sample image.
 The process to use the sample image is commented out, so please uncomment the corresponding part if necessary.

 - PC with camera &nbsp; ※ These instructions use a MacBook Pro (2018) for verification.